-Now celebrating its 50th year, Laguna Beach’s Sawdust Art Festival is a fun, funky place for local artists to display and sell their ceramics, clothing, textiles, mixed media, woodworking, and more.
-The more laid-back sister to the world-famous Festival of the Arts with its brilliant stagecraft/art performance Pageant of the Masters, Sawdust is a 9-week open-air art venue, rather than an art gallery, that shows off all things artsy, crafty and local, and it does it very, very well.
+Laguna Beach’s art festival is a fun, funky place for local artists to display and sell their ceramics, clothing, textiles, mixed media, woodworking, and more.
+The more laid-back sister to the world-famous Festival of the Arts with its brilliant stagecraft/art performance Pageant of the Masters, Sawdust is an open-air art venue, rather than an art gallery, that shows off all things artsy, crafty and local, and it does it very, very well.

-The Sawdust Art Festival and its actual sawdust-strewn walkways is a permanent village built of eclectic hand-built wooden booths that are just as much fun to look at as the art for sale.
+The Laguna art festival and its actual sawdust-strewn walkways is a permanent village built of eclectic hand-built wooden booths that are just as much fun to look at as the art for sale.
 Its purpose?
 To be a place where free artistic expression rules.

 How fun and funky are we talking?
 The toe ring booth does custom fittings.